chatox/networks-science-course/practicum/ps03_ipython_notebook_for_c_programmers.md

     p = 2 * pi * r
     print(p)

-Note that you must be careful not to introduce any space/indentation at the beginning of a line, because **indentation is important in Python**.
+For this example to work, you must be careful not to introduce any space/indentation at the beginning of a line, because **indentation is important in Python**.

 Execute that cell by pressing `Shift-Enter`.
-The result appears (the perimiter of a circumference of radius 3), and a new cell is created.
+The result appears (the perimeter of a circumference of radius 3), and a new cell is created.

 Type more code into the second cell: